 Distance: 530 km (330 mi)

+Take a one-day road trip from Mumbai and visit the nearby city of Pune.
 The Mumbai-Pune Expressway takes you along a gorgeous ride embellished by the distinguished beauty of the Western Ghats and the thrilling long runnels.
 The three-hour ride from Mumbai takes you to Pune, a thorough metropolis in itself.
 You could spend the day taking in city life in a different location or could spend it exploring the more touristy spots of Pune with the Shaniwar Wada, Aga Khan Palace, MG Road, Katraj Snake Park, and the likes.

 Travel Time: 3 hours (by car)